kamranayub/kamranayub.github.io/source/_posts/2015-05-22-chrome-multi-user.markdown

 ![Supervised user](https://cloud.githubusercontent.com/assets/563819/7749183/8dd90398-ffcb-11e4-8f8a-095f4a2e4beb.png)

 Now you've made a "supervised" app account managed by your main Google one.
 Nice!
-You can set up all your tabs as you want, extensions with any specific accounts (TweetDeck), and pinned dashboard tabs, all within a separate context from your primary Chrome profile.
+You can set up all your tabs as you want, ~~extensions with any specific accounts (TweetDeck)~~, and pinned dashboard tabs, all within a separate context from your primary Chrome profile. **Update:** It appears, after I tried, that SUA's cannot use extensions.
+There's an [open issue](https://code.google.com/p/chromium/issues/detail?id=354178) for it, so hopefully whitelist ability will be added soon.

 For example, here's what [Keep Track of My Games](http://keeptrackofmygames.com) looks like in its own Chrome profile: